PrincetonUniversity/PsyNeuLink/branch/devel/_sources/BasicsAndSampler.rst.txt

 evaluate information in various ways (e.g., to implement layers of a feedforward or recurrent neural network, or a drift diffusion decision process); and there are `ModulatoryMechanisms <ModulatoryMechanism>` and `LearningMechanisms
 <LearningMechanism>` that can be used to modulate the functioning of ProcessingMechanisms and modify Projections,
 respectively.
+The `function <Mechanism_Base.function>` of a Mechanism defines the operation it carries out.
+PsyNeuLink provides a rich `library <Functions>` of mathematical, statistical and matrix manipulation functions.
-Since Mechanisms can implement any function, Projections ensure that they can "communicate" with each other seamlessly.
+However, a Mechanism can also be assigned any Python function that is consistent with that Mechanism's type (see `BasicsAndSampler_Customization`).
+Since Mechanisms can implement virtually any function, Projections ensure that they can "communicate" with each other seamlessly.

 Together, these elements allow PsyNeuLink to implement and integrate processes of different types, levels of analysis, and/or time scales of operation, composing them into a coherent system.
 This affords modelers the flexibility to